I’m a journalist living in London.

 * Meanwhile, a garden: The fight to save London’s green spaces

-* The last glory days of Hackney Wick
+* Are these the last glory days of Hackney Wick?

 * The uncertain future of London’s queer spaces